fmahmed/raspi-pxe-kickstart/README.md

-# Raspi-pxe-kickstart
+## PXE Kickstart configuration on RaspberryPi

 This repo contains the config required for the setup fo PXE server on a RaspberryPi.
 The supported operating systems include CentOS7/8, ESXi 6.5/7.0 and Windows 10

-## PXE Kickstart configuration on RaspberryPi

 ### The following tools has been used for the setup (Release - Raspbian v10 buster)